Losant/losant-docs/docs/cli/overview.md

 ## Installation

 The Losant CLI requires you to download and install Node.js version 8.3 or higher and NPM.
 You can use the [Node installer](https://nodejs.org/en/download/) to install both Node and NPM.
 Once you have those installed, run `npm install -g losant-cli`.
-To check that you have install Losant ClI properly run `losant --help`, and that will print all of the commands you have available.
+To check that you have install Losant CLI properly run `losant --help`, and that will print all of the commands you have available.
 See our [GitHub repository](https://github.com/Losant/losant-cli) if you are having trouble installing.

 ## Set Up Commands